The depth of a permutation: Introduction

 \section{Introduction}

-We begin with discussion of a simple recursive sorting algorithm, called ``straight selection sort" by Knuth \cite{K}.
-The algorithm finds the largest element in a list that is not in its proper place, and moves it to its correct position using a single transposition.
-Having fixed this element, we repeat the procedure, finding the next-largest element that is not in its proper place and moving it to its correct position, and so on.
-For example, the steps in sorting the permutation $w=2431756$ are as follows, where the value being moved is in boldface and each transposition has been labeled by the pair of positions that it swaps.
+There is a simple recursive sorting algorithm, called ``straight selection sort" by Knuth \cite{K}, that finds the largest misplaced value in a list and moves it to its correct position using a single transposition.
+The procedure is then repeated until the list is entirely sorted.
+For example, $2431756$ would be sorted as follows, where the largest misplaced value at each stage is in boldface, and each transposition has been labeled by the pair of positions that it swaps.

-From this algorithm we find a minimal length expression for the permutation as a product of transpositions: though of course there are usually many other shortest expressions as a product of transpositions.
-We can measure the ``cost" of this algorithm in terms of the distances between the positions changed in each transposition, so in the example above, this measure would be In \cite{petersen 1}, this statistic was called the \emph{sorting index}.
-The sorting index was shown \cite[Corollary 3]{petersen 1} (see also \cite{wilson}) to have the same distribution over all permutations of $n$ as the inversion number; that is, it is a \emph{Mahonian} statistic.
+When the initial list is viewed as the one-line notation of a permutation, this algorithm yields a (not necessarily unique) minimal length expression for the permutation as a product of transpositions:

+We compute the ``cost" of this algorithm in terms of the distances between the positions transposed at each step.
+So in the example above, this would be In \cite{petersen 1}, this statistic was called the \emph{sorting index}.
+The sorting index was shown to have the same distribution over all permutations of $n$ as the inversion number; that is, it is a \emph{Mahonian} statistic (see \cite[Corollary 3]{petersen 1} and \cite{wilson}).

-While straight selection sort optimizes the number of transpositions, one may ask whether we can do better than the sorting index, in terms of cost.
-Returning to our example of $w=2431756$ we see an alternative route from $w$ to the identity $e$:
+While straight selection sort optimizes the number of transpositions needed to sort a list --- equivalently, to turn a permutation into the identity --- it does not necessarily optimize cost.
+For example, there is an alternative route from our example $w=2431756$ to the identity:

 This sorting of the permutation yields

 and